BushLife - Forclaz Travel 100 Hiking Backpack Hero

 In standard fashion, the main compartment of the Forclaz backpack is one giant storage space.
 That’s great, as there is ample room for bulkier items.
 It’s about 23″ tall on the inside.

 Also, in standard fashion, we find a separator for the bottom portion of this big hiking backpack.
 Some people like to use this area for wet clothes or shoes.
 Most people (myself included) will pack their blanket in it.
-Your blanket is the last item you’ll pull out, which is why leaving it at the bottom makes it so much easier to access other gear.
+Your blanket is the last item you’ll pull out, which is why leaving it at the bottom makes it for easy access to other gear.

 As you go up the pack vertically, the main compartment seems to widen until you reach the top.
 In typical hiking pack fashion, here you will find extra fabric, about 5″ of it, with a built-in drawstring to cinch and seal off the top.
 Which then gets covered again by the top flap.
 So far, so good!